Andrew Symington

 Andrew Symington (26 June 1785 – 22 September 1853), was a Scottish minister and teacher.
 He was ordained in 1809.
-In 1820 he was appointed professor of theology in the Reformed Presbyterian church.
+In 1820 he was appointed professor of theology in the Reformed Presbyterian Church of Scotland.

 Life

 Andrew Symington was born at Paisley on 26 June 1785, the eldest son of a merchant at the Cross, who gave three members of his family to the ministry.
 He received his early training at Paisley Grammar School, and then proceeded to the University of Glasgow, where he had taken honours in several departments.
 In 1803 he graduated M.A.
 He attended the Hall at Stirling for the sessions 1805–7, and was licensed on November 11, 1807.
-Three calls were soon after offered to him — Glasgow, Water of Urr, and Paisley.
+Three calls were soon after offered to him - Glasgow, Water of Urr, and Paisley.
 He chose his native place, and was ordained there on April 26, 1809.

 He was made a D.D. by the Western University of Pennsylvania in 1831, which Glasgow University followed up with the same honour in 1840.
 In 1811 he was appointed Clerk to the Synod, a post he held till 1822.
 On the death of his old teacher, John M'Millan, he was called, in 1820, to be Professor of Theology to the denomination.
 The method he adopted differed from that of his predecessor, for he abandoned expounding the Confession of Faith, and gave lectures on Systematic Theology.
 When he died, it is said that only six or seven of the missionaries or ministers of the Church had not passed through his hands, while students came from Ireland and America.

 With the exception of a few isolated sermons preached on special occasions and one or two introductory biographies to memorial volumes of sermons, he produced little.
 His Guide for Private Social Prayer, 1823, reached several editions, and the Elements of Divine Truth was published posthumously in 1854.
 He prepared some of the public documents of the Church.

-He died on 22 September 1853- A slight accident had incapacitated him a fortnight before, but his death was unexpected.
+He died on 22 September 1853.
+A slight accident had incapacitated him a fortnight before, but his death was unexpected.
 He met his students in his own house two days before the end.
-In 1811 he married Jane Stevenson.
-One of his sons, Andrew, was minister successively at Laurieston and Greenock.
-His successor was George Glazy, who was ordained 3 October 1854.
+His successor was George Glazy, who was ordained on 3 October 1854.
+The Synod of the Church appointed Andrew's brother Dr. William Symington to the vacant Chair of Systematic Theology.